-Currently the Plug, RADIUS, and Sip proxies support the use of secondary sessions.
+Currently the Plug supports the use of secondary sessions.

 Example 2.5.
-Example PlugProxy allowing secondary sessions

-This example allows 100 parallel sessions in one proxy thread if the IP address and Port of the targets are the same.
+Example PlugProxy allowing secondary sessions This example allows 100 parallel sessions in one proxy thread if the IP address and Port of the targets are the same.

-'''

-class MyPlugProxy(PlugProxy):

-def config(self):

-PlugProxy.config(self)

-self.secondary_mask = 0xC

-self.secondary_sessions = 100
+class MyPlugProxy(PlugProxy): def config(self): PlugProxy.config(self) self.secondary_mask = 0xC self.secondary_sessions = 100

-'''